mboot-github/python-whois/README.md

 # whois
-A Python package for retrieving WHOIS information of domains.
+* A Python package for retrieving WHOIS information of domains.
-This package will not support querying ip CIDR ranges or AS information
+* This package will not support querying ip CIDR ranges or AS information
+* It requires the whois cli component of your os to be installed: e.g. `/usr/bin/whois` on Linux

 ## NOTE
 * 2023-04-25: mboot